Blog > Treatment Strategies > Transference & Countertransference in Therapy: Clinician's Guide

 It's important to care for yourself so you can stay present for your clients and protect your well-being.
 Self-care strategies you might implement into your daily routine include:

 • Regular breaks: Scheduling breaks is crucial, regardless of how busy you are most days.
 Set aside time throughout the day to step away from work and other responsibilities.
 During this time, practice mindfulness, stretch, do yoga or take a quick walk to get some fresh air.
-This can help you recharge your mental batteries so you're prepared to take on your next challenge.
+This can help you recharge your mental batteries so you're prepared to take on your next challenge and maintain perspective on your work.

 • Nurture your relationships: Spending time with loved ones and those you care about can help you get through particularly taxing days at work.
-Social connections can provide valuable emotional support in tough times.
+Social connections can provide valuable emotional support in tough times and help you maintain healthy relationships outside the therapy setting.
+These connections serve as an important resource for processing your experiences.

 Enhancing Patient Care Through Therapeutic Boundaries